w2ak/tpt-inf224-tp1/README.md

 ## Step 11

+`Library` implements the `processRequest` method.

-`MyBase` has a basic default library created in the constructor. `TCPLock` locks are used to prevent aberrations due to concurrency.
+`TCPLock` locks are used to prevent aberrations due to concurrency.
 In this case there are only read-mode lock because the implemented commands are read-only commands.

 In order to allow newlines in messages, they are replaced by colons which will be replaced back by newlines in the client.